 You better watch out You better not cry Better not pout I’m telling you why

-Without jolly orchestral bells jingling in the background, this reads like the tagline to a slasher film.
+Without jolly orchestral bells jingling in the background, this reads like the tagline to a slasher film—or an eye-opening documentary about the surveillance state.
 And lest we forget:

 He sees you when you’re sleeping He knows when you’re awake